 She has been visiting faculty/fellow at Erasmus University; the University of Amsterdam; Queen Elizabeth House, University of Oxford; and the University of Utah.
 She has been a member, including chair, of a number of national and international expert groups, technical advisory committees, task forces, and other academic and policymaking bodies.
 She is an active member of the global networks Economists for Full Employment (founding member), the International Association of Feminist Economics, International Working Group on Gender and Macroeconomics (core member), International Society of Environment Economics, and International Association for Time Use Research (executive committee member).
 At the national level,she is a member of the Indian Society of Labour Economics (president, 2014), Indian Society of Ecological Economics, Indian Economic Association, and Feminist Economics Group for the Planning Commission.

-Hirway holds a BA in economics and statistics from Gujarat University, Ahmedabad; an MA in economics and statistics from the Delhi School of Economics, University of Delhi; and a Ph.D. in economics from the University of Bombay.
+Hirway holds a master’s in economics and statistics from the Delhi School of Economics, University of Delhi; and a Ph.D. from the University of Mumbai.